Support Page Content

 To qualify for the course, a student must be a declared CRJ major and have senior status (90 units completed at the beginning of the semester of internship).
-Because of the length of time involved in background checks and other preliminaries, the process for the Internship program begins in the prior semester.
+Because of the length of time involved in background checks and other preliminaries, admission to the internship program requires that students apply and attend an orientation in the semester prior to their planned enrollment.
 CRJ 195 is not offered during the summer.

 Are there online classes?

 Yes!
 This program offers some classes in an online or hybrid (split between in-person lecture and online teaching days) formats.
 In addition, you can take courses via CSU FullyOnline, where you can take an online course from another CSU campus each semester, along with your regular courses.
 We accept these equivalent courses.